Jivaro (film)

-Jivaro (also known as Lost Treasure of the Amazon) is a 1954 American 3-D Technicolor adventure film directed by Edward Ludwig and starring Fernando Lamas, Rhonda Fleming and Brian Keith.
+Jivaro (also known as Lost Treasure of the Amazon) is a 1954 American 3-D adventure film directed by Edward Ludwig and starring Fernando Lamas, Rhonda Fleming and Brian Keith.
 Publicity material for the film translates Jivaro as "headhunters of the Amazon".
-Originally filmed in 3-D, due to a decline in interest Jivaro was not presented in that format in its original release.
-It later had its 3-D debut on September 17, 2006 at The World 3-D Expo in Hollywood.
+Originally filmed in 3-D, due to a decline in interest Jivaro was not presented in that format in its original 1954 theatrical release.
+It finally had its 3-D debut on September 17, 2006, at "The World 3-D Expo" in Hollywood.

 Plot

 Alice Parker (Fleming) arrives at the Brazilian trading outpost of Rio Galdez (Lamas) in search of her fiancé (Denning), an alcoholic engineer who has ventured into dangerous Jívaro territory on a quest for gold.